You don’t have to spend money to have fun this summer. Here’s some ideas for fun with kids in Calgary that doesn’t cost a thing.

 21. Free Swimming on Statutory Holidays

 On Statutory Holidays select city pools have free admission.
-Check of the city of Calgary event Calendar for these dates as well as other programs they offer.

 We do our best to ensure the information on Calgary Playground Review is accurate, however information and events are subject to change.
 Please contact the organizations directly to avoid disappointment.